GunnerLab/mcce4_tutorial/docs/guide/pKa_calculation.md

  step4.py --xts
 ```
 - fort.38. is the output file.
 It gives the average occupancy of each conformer.
-- sum_crg.out give the net charge on all residues.
+- sum_crg.out gives the net charge on all residues.
 Residues where all conformers have a zero charge are not reported in this file.
 - pK.out calculates the best single pKa for each residue given the change in charge with pH in sum_crg.out.